dev-fuadhasan/buildathon/CRON_SETUP.md

-# Automatic Recommendations Cron Job Setup
+# Automatic Cron Job Setup

+The cron job system automatically handles two important tasks for all mothers:
-The automatic recommendation system sends personalized recommendations to all mothers at 8 AM and 8 PM in their local timezone, regardless of whether they are logged in.
+1. **Recommendations**: Sends personalized recommendations at 8 AM and 8 PM in their local timezone
+2. **Pregnancy Day Updates**: Auto-increments pregnancy days at 12:00 AM (midnight) in their local timezone

+Both tasks work regardless of whether mothers are logged in or not.

 ## How It Works

 The cron job endpoint `/api/cron/generate-recommendations` runs every 5 minutes and:

+### Recommendations (8 AM & 8 PM):
 1. Checks all active mothers
 2. Determines their local timezone
 3. Checks if it's 8:00-8:05 AM or 8:00-8:05 PM in their timezone
 4. Generates and sends personalized recommendations if it's the right time
 5. Avoids sending duplicate recommendations on the same day

+### Pregnancy Day Updates (Midnight):
+1. Checks all active mothers
+2. Determines their local timezone
+3. Checks if it's 12:00-12:05 AM (midnight) in their timezone
+4. Auto-increments pregnancy days by 1 if it's a new day
+5. Updates the mother's profile with the new pregnancy day count
+6. Avoids updating multiple times on the same day

 ## Setup Instructions for Netlify